Helping Someone with a Mental Illness

 AWARE NI Support Groups

-We have a network of support groups that are run by our trained volunteers.
-Support groups welcome people with low mood, depression, anxiety and bipolar - as well as carers for people with the illness.
-The aim of the groups is to bring together people who are suffering and invite them to share their experiences and discuss coping mechanisms.
+We have a network of free support groups that are run by our trained volunteers.
+Support groups welcome people with low mood, depression, anxiety and bipolar, as well as carers of people with the illness.
+The aim is to bring people together who are suffering and invite them to share their experience and actively discuss coping mechanisms.

 Support Group